The African cheetah is not the fastest animal in the world. That honour goes to the peregrine falcon, a bird that dives at almost 400 km/h (250 mph).

 Lionesses must get incredibly close to their prey before going in for the kill.
 They hunt with skill and stealth rather than just speed.
 One popular tactic is for half the pride to sprint full speed at their prey.
 This panics a herd and drives an individual into an ambush.

 It wouldn’t be an African safari without encountering a lion.
 How can you find them?
 First step is to learn the sounds a lion makes, so you can be guided by audio clues.

 12. Blue wildebeest – 80 km/h

 Wildebeest are born to run.
 Most famously, some 1.5 million of them make up the great wildebeest migration across Serengeti National Park and the Masai Mara.
 Bucking and rutting they spend the mornings showing off speed and power.
-Even during the migration, wildebeest will be sprinting around purely for joy.
+Even during the migration, blue wildebeest will be sprinting around purely for joy.

 Their top speed is 80 km/h, a tad beneath that of their nemesis – the lion!